Vintage Computer Chip Collectibles, Memorabilia & Jewelry

 The 83C251 Microcontroller was a member of the MCS-51 Family.
 Also know as the 83251, it was an 8-Bit Control Oriented Microcontroller.

-Intel worked with Ford to put these Micro-controller chips into many of it's automobile models as Engine Control Units (ECU) to control engine functions.
+Ford Motor Company partnered with Intel to put these Micro-controller chips into many of their automobile models as chips in Ford's engine control Units (ECU) to control engine functions.

 Later "C" versions used CMOS technology and were less power-hungry than their 83251 NMOS predecessors.
 This made them more suitable for battery-powered devices.